 If you're planning to start an online business, you'll need to choose a platform to build your website.
 Shopify and WordPress are two of the most popular options, but they both have their pros and cons.
 In this post, we'll compare Shopify vs WordPress, two of the most popular website builders, and help you decide which one is right for your business.

-DISCLOSURE: The links that I share here in this article ARE my affiliate links.
-This means I earn a commission, at no extra cost to you.
+DISCLOSURE: Some of the links that I share in this article ARE my affiliate links.
+This means I may earn a commission, at no extra cost to you.
 In fact, sometimes you'll get a discount or free credits just FOR using my link. 🙂

 What is Shopify?